VinceDeslo/local-confluent/README.md

 # Local Confluent

-Small local Confluent setup in Docker that I need for local testing Kafka, Schema Registry, and Flink stuff.
+Small Confluent setup in Docker that I need for local testing Kafka, Schema Registry, and Flink stuff.
 Dumb and quick.

 ```